-Our district is changing and for the first time in decades we have a positive feel for our future.
+Our district is changing and for the first time in decades we have a positive feel to our future.

-The numbers of people moving here, establishing connections and setting up business is staggering.
+The numbers of people moving here, establishing connections and business is staggering.
 This growth in our economy provides children for our schools and fuels the demand for secondary services such as shops.
 Our district desperately needed growth and people to share the rates burden.

 This Annual Plan is Year 2 of the Long Term Plan and closely follows that plan.
-Essentially these Council planning documents describe what we intend on doing, why and how it will be funded.
-The Annual Plan for this year includes an expected rating increase of 7.29% (excluding the proposed forestry differential and changes to one of our Rural Water Schemes) which is within the Long Term Plan position.
-Focus in this Annual Plan includes consulting with the public around climate change.
-Climate change is now an accepted fact so we must consider what Council should fund to reduce the impact.
+Essentially these Council planning documents describe what we intend doing and why and how it will be funded.
+The Annual Plan for this year includes an expected rating increase of 7.29% (excluding the proposed Forestry differential and changes to one of our Rural Water Schemes) which is within the Long Term Plan position.
+Focus in this Annual Plan will also include consulting with the public around climate change.
+What should Council fund to reduce the impacts of climate change, which is now an accepted fact.

 Council has been aggressive and brave in tackling the issues we face.
 For too long we have not dealt with our infrastructural challenges, earthquake prone buildings or incentivised growth.
 Our long term capex programme (capital bill) that has been developed over the last few years has seen huge expenditure in solving wastewater provisions, better water supplies and community facilities.
 The Annual Plan is part of that with around \$20m per year to be spent on this journey.
 The programme has been challenging under Covid and the Government reforms.
-We have taken the initiative with the Three Waters programme and if they are to be taken over, our loans will be repaid and I think the work will be prioritised under the new entities.
+We have taken the initiative with the Three Waters programme and if they are to be taken over, our loans will be repaid and the work will, I think, be prioritised under the new entities.
 To have not taken this approach would have meant we would be sitting in what is going to be a very long queue of Councils waiting, with the metro issues being handled first.

-We have taken a similar approach with the reform of the RMA (Resource Management Act).
-Under that reform it is likely the District Plans will become a regional decision.
+We have taken a similar approach with the reform of the RMA (Resource Management Act) where under that reform it is likely the District Plans will become a regional decision.
 Work is currently proceeding at pace on our spatial plan, project Pae Tawhiti Rangitīkei Beyond which is about land use i.e. where do we want housing, industry, commercial activities and the allowance for green spaces etc. By doing this work now we potentially control our own destiny.
-Yes, we have our challenges with Covid and the Environment Court hearing processes, but we have achieved an incredible amount over the last year.
-You can read more about these achievements on pages 6 and 7 of this document.
+Yes, we have our challenges with Covid, the Environment Court hearing processes but we have achieved an incredible amount over the last year, you can read more about these on pages 6 and 7 of this document.

-With all of the Government reforms, questions are raised around what will Local Government be responsible for if district planning, consents and the Three Waters work may well change to one of handling social issues such as employment, health and housing.
-Our Council is already working on economic development and housing issues and this year we are keen to work on how we address community housing needs.
+With all of the Government reforms, questions are raised around what will Local Government be responsible for if district planning, consents and the Three Waters responsibilities are regionalised?
+The Minister of Local Government has stated many times that Local Government will be needed more than ever.
+Certainly the focus of our work may well change to one of handling social issues such as employment, health and housing.
+Our Council is already working on economic development and housing issues and this year we are keen to work on

-We already have significant relationships with lwi providers throughout our district.
-These areas of social responsibility are also incredibly important to them.
-We anticipate the possibility of CCOs in the future or joint relationships in terms of providing for these facilities.
+Already we have significant relationships with lwi providers right throughout our district.
+These areas of social responsibility are also incredibly important to them and we anticipate the possibility of maybe even CCOs in the future or joint relationships in terms of providing for these facilities.